AdobeDocs/workfront.en/help/workfront-integrations-and-apps/using-workfront-with-slack/manage-your-work-and-approvals-from-slack.md

 ## Manage your issues from Slack

 <ol>
- <li value="1"> Log in to your Slack instance and log in to <span>Workfront</span> from Slack.<br>For more information about logging in to <span>Workfront</span> from Slack, see the <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md#logging-in-to-workfront">Logging In to <span>Workfront</span> from Slack</a> section in <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md" class="MCXref xref">Access Adobe Workfront from Slack</a>.</li>
+ <li value="1"> Log in to your Slack instance and log in to Workfront from Slack.<br>For more information about logging in to Workfront from Slack, see the <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md#logging-in-to-workfront">Logging In to Workfront from Slack</a> section in <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md" class="MCXref xref">Access Adobe Workfront from Slack</a>.</li>
  <li value="2">From any channel, start typing either of the following commands in the message field:&nbsp;<br><em><code>/workfront home</code>,&nbsp;</em>then click <span class="bold">Issues</span> <br>Or<br><code>/workfront issues</code><br><note type="note">
    Commands are case sensitive.
 You can start your command with
    <code>/wf</code> instead of